 Underwriting risk is the largest risk measured by the standard formula Group SCR and arises through the provision and administration of short term private medical insurance by VHL; long term protection business (including life, serious illness and income protection cover) by VLL; and in regard to the business written on the PAC licence.
-The investment type business provided by VLL does not create any material underwriting risk.
-Market risk exposures in DHEL have reduced over the period as the derivatives used in the hedging programme now directly mitigate the interest rate risk that DHEL was previously indirectly exposed to.
+The investment type business provided by VLL (now closed to new business) does not create any material underwriting risk.
+Market risk exposure has increased primarily due to interest rate risk in VLL, which has increased due to higher interest rates.
 Default risk as a component of the Group SCR is small.
 The operational risk capital requirement arises from the exposures in VLL and VHL.

-The risk profile of the Group, measured by the standard formula, has changed over the year as a result of the growth in the underlying businesses, VLL and VHL; the restructuring of the hedging programme; and recognition of the underlying risks to the valuation of the loan between DHEL and PAC in regard to the business written on the PAC licence.
+The risk profile of the Group, measured by the standard formula, has changed over the year as a result of the growth in the underlying businesses, VLL and VHL; changes to the derivatives strategy; and higher interest rate environment.